alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [AALoaders](https://github.com/EngrAhsanAli/AALoaders) - AALoaders is a lightweight, easy-to-use and powerful progress view loaders framework, written in Swift.
 It uses simple native elements for progress loading with customisations and allow to use without creating instance.
+* [AJProgressView](https://github.com/arpitjain03/AJProgressView) - A subclass of UIView for managing progress, which can be customized according to your application design.
 * [BmoImageLoader](https://github.com/tzef/BmoImageLoader) - BmoImageLoader is a progress animated component for UIImageView.
 * [BPCircleActivityIndicator](https://github.com/ppth0608/BPCircleActivityIndicator) - A lightweight and awesome loading Activity Indicator for your iOS app.
 * [BPBlockActivityIndicator](https://github.com/ppth0608/BPBlockActivityIndicator) - A simple and awesome loading Activity Indicator(with block moving animation) for your iOS app.